fuchs-fabian/docker-compose-files/README.md

 docker network create dev
 ```

-If the Docker networks `sec` and or `dev` are used, the [`docker-compose.yml`](./homelab/basic/nginx-proxy-manager/docker-compose.yml) must be adapted by the Nginx Proxy Manager.
+If the Docker network `dev` is used, the [`docker-compose.yml`](./homelab/basic/nginx-proxy-manager/docker-compose.yml) must be adapted by the Nginx Proxy Manager.